Buy Refurbish Refinance Rent: Building a Rental Portfolio Quickly

 💬 What are the benefits of using the BRRR strategy?

-🧠 Broker Tip: Recycling funds sounds simple, but the real benefit comes when the uplift in value is enough to release most or all of your original input.
-Focus on deals with strong comparables and realistic post-refurb valuations to maximise ROI.
+🧠 Broker Tip: Recycling funds sounds simple, but the real benefit comes when valuation uplift is sufficient to release most or all of your original input.
+Focus on deals with strong comparables and realistic post-refurb valuations to maximise returns.

 💬 Is BRRR suitable for all types of properties?